-A highly detailed map of Argentina, Chile, Uruguay and Paraguay, with an inset of Patagonia, published by John Arrowsmith, London's leading mid-19th century map maker.
-The map is colored by regions and shows more detail than any contemporary commercial atlas map of the region.
+A marvelous highly detailed map of Argentina, Chile, Uruguay and Paraguay, with inset of Patagonia, colored by regions and showing more detail than any contemporary commercial atlas map of the region.
 A truly impressive and highly detailed map.

 The Arrowsmiths were a cartographic dynasty which operated from the late-eighteenth century to the mid-nineteenth.
 The family business was founded by Aaron Arrowsmith (1750-1823), who was renowned for carefully prepared and meticulously updated maps, globes, and charts.
 He created many maps that covered multiple sheets and which were massive in total size.
 His spare yet exacting style was recognized around the world and mapmakers from other countries, especially the young country of the United States, sought his maps and charts as exemplars for their own work.

 Aaron Arrowsmith was born in County Durham in 1750.
 He came to London for work around 1770, where he found employment as a surveyor for the city’s mapmakers.
 By 1790, he had set up his own shop which specialized in general charts.
 Arrowsmith had five premises in his career, most of which were located on or near Soho Square, a neighborhood the led him to rub shoulders with the likes of Joseph Banks, the naturalist, and Matthew Flinders, the hydrographer.

 Through his business ties and employment at the Hydrographic Office, Arrowsmith made other important relationships with Alexander Dalrymple, the Hudson’s Bay Company, and others entities.
 In 1810 he became Hydrographer to the Prince of Wales and, in 1820, Hydrographer to the King.